 Tool reviews are great as they help us make purchasing decisions, but what is normally missing is a retrospective view.
 Sure, it looked great in the initial evaluation, but how did it hold up in production, and how well did it meet the owner’s initial expectations over time?
 In that light, I wanted to provide a short update on my Grizzly 490X Jointer, and share some of the experiences I have had with it during the year since I bought it.

-The original review can be found here: Part 1 and Part 2.
+Part 2 of the original review can be found here: Part 2.

 Overall it has been great.